 The list could go on, but those are just some things that could get your idea going on those things.
 These things are going to make your fight scenes SO much more realistic!
 Just keep in mind that your protagonist doesn’t need to trip or stumble or stand in shock every moment, because this is an action scene, so we need the characters to keep going!
 But definitely have him do a few of these things sometimes to let there be a minor pause in the action.

 2. Describe Your Protagonist’s Feelings

 Fight scenes are the BEST scenes to be putting the 5 senses into action! (sight, smell, hearing, taste, and touch).
 For example, here’s where the five senses enhancing a fight scene looks like:

 Jack whipped his head up, managing to bring his sword up just in time to meet his attackers blade.
 The result was a massive clang of steel against steel, and Jack gritted his teeth, his hands vibrating painfully.

 The knight narrowed his eyes, and kicked Jack in the shins.
 Stumbling backwards, Jack sucked in a breath as he put weight on his now-bruised leg.
 Suddenly, the knight whipped Jack’s legs from underneath him, and his head hit the ground hard.
 Shaken and dizzy, Jack tasted dirt and blood and could smell the wet grass underneath him.
 Groaning, Jack rolled over and looked up to see the knight standing over him, sword pointed downwards at his face.
 Fear coursed through Jack as he realized that he was about to die.

-So, like, it’s not perfect, and too fast paced obviously, but I was basically just trying to give you the example of the 5 senses.
+So, it’s not perfect, but I was basically just trying to give you the example of the 5 senses.

 I bolded the parts where the 5 senses came in.
 I know that always there’s going to be sight, but I put it in anyway when I stated it very clearly.